 KD’S WORKOUT WITH THE BLAZERS

-Here's a really interesting video of Kevin Durant working out with the team that decided to pass on him with the first pick.
-During the Blazers workout, KD talked about patterning his game after guys like McGrady, KG and Dirk and saying he knows he's not as good as Dirk.
+Here’s a really interesting video of Kevin Durant working out with the team that passed on him with the first pick.
+During the Blazers’ workout, KD talked about patterning his game after players like McGrady, KG, and Dirk, saying he knows he’s not as good as Dirk.

-He also says he hopes to sign with a shoe company that will make affordable shoes.
-The company turned out to be Nike with a 7-year, $60 million deal and a $10 million signing bonus, which was less than the reported 70 million with a 12 million bonus offer from Adidas.
-As for the price of his shoes....well, if $200 is affordable than he got his wish because that's how much you might have to pay for his latest.
+He also hopes to sign with a shoe company that will produce affordable shoes.
+The company turned out to be Nike, with a 7-year, $60 million deal and a $10 million signing bonus, which was less than the reported $ 70 million with a $ 12 million bonus offer from Adidas.
+As for the price of his shoes….well, if $200 is affordable, then he got his wish because that’s how much you might have to pay for his latest.